Granite Creek Copper Ltd.: Granite Creek Copper Identifies New, High-Priority Resource Expansion Targets at Carmacks Copper-Gold-Silver Project in Yukon Canada

 Closing of Second Tranche of Private Placement

-The Company announces the completion of the previously announced private placement offering which has raised aggregate proceeds of $148,700 through the issuance of a total of 1,142,667 non-flow-through units and 572,727 flow-through shares (the "Offering").
+The Company announces the completion of the second tranche of the previously announced private placement offering (the "Offering") which has raised aggregate proceeds of $148,700 through the issuance of a total of 1,142,667 non-flow-through units and 572,727 flow-through shares (the "Offering").
 The Offering remains subject to the final approval of the TSX Venture Exchange.

-The Company issued XX flow-through shares ("FT shares") at a price of $0.11 per share, to raise proceeds of $XX to incur Canadian Exploration Expenses ("CEE") under the Income Tax Act (Canada).
-The Company issued a total of XX units at a price of $0.075 with each unit consisting of one common share of the Company and one warrant (a "Warrant"), with each Warrant allowing the holder to purchase one common share of the Company at a price of $0.10 per share for twenty-four months from the Closing Date of the Offering.
+The Company issued an aggregate of 1,933,273 flow-through shares ("FT shares") at a price of $0.11 per share, to raise proceeds of $212,660.03 to incur Canadian Exploration Expenses ("CEE") under the Income Tax Act (Canada).
+The Company raised a further $193,799.93 through the issuance of 2,583,999 non flow-through units at a price of $0.075 with each unit consisting of one common share of the Company and one warrant (a "Warrant"), with each Warrant allowing the holder to purchase one common share of the Company at a price of $0.10 per share for twenty-four months from the Closing Date of the Offering.

 The Company has agreed to pay finders' fees totalling of $13,259 in cash or shares on a portion of the Private Placement and to issue 127,042 finder warrants.
 Each finder warrant is exercisable into one common share of the Company at a price of $0.10 per share for a period of 24 months from the date of closing.